sifthedog/cs50/README.md

 Pset3 - More C with image processing

 Pset5 - Instead...
-How about you check my dog's webpage? www.sifthedog.com (I am building it yet
+How about you check my dog's webpage? www.sifthedog.com (It's my first webpage using only HTML and CSS.
+Don't be too harsh)

 Pset6 - Python files.
 Remake of some of those C files plus the bleep.py (it censors a word in a phrase)